Asian stocks mixed despite Wall Street rally - ExBulletin

 Asian stocks mixed despite Wall Street rally

-BEIJING Asian stocks were mixed on Wednesday despite a rally on Wall Street driven by optimism aroused by reports suggesting the U.S. economy is in better shape than expected.
+TOKYO (AP) Asian stocks were mixed on Wednesday despite a rally on Wall Street on optimism sparked by reports suggesting the U.S. economy is in better shape than expected.

-Australia’s benchmark S&P/ASX 200 index jumped 1.1% to 7,194.00 after the government announced that the consumer price index rose 5.6% in the twelve months to ending in May.
+Australia’s benchmark S&P/ASX 200 jumped 1.1% to 7,195.70 after the government announced the consumer price index rose 5.6% in the twelve months to ending in May.
 The biggest price increases are for housing and food.
 The Reserve Bank of Australia took a surprise move by raising interest rates earlier this month to counter lingering price pressures.

 |